sseanliu/chatgpt-custom-shortcuts-pro/README.md

 Current Known Bugs:
 - Copy and join all code boxes is including text outside of code boxes.
 This feature may be retired soon.

+#### [5.9.2025]
+- Fixed collapse sidebar after changes to underlying page.
+New method should be more resilient.
+- Rehid teams junk in sidebar.
+Rehid "Explore GPTs" item when collapsed.
+- Fixed sidebar sticky header transparency bug.

 #### [5.5.2025]
 - Applied CSS to constrain table width within chat, preventing horizontal scroll bars.
 Issue was unrelated to this extension but visually disruptive.
 - Improved sync reliability for custom opacity setting on bottom bar.